abhipath90/MCBTE/example_input_files/nanomesh/README.txt

-This example simulates the steady-state heat trasnfer in a periodic nanomesh structure to calculate its thermal condictivity at 300K.
-We choose a 3D unit-cell of length 34 nm, 34 nm and 22 nm along x, y, and z directions, respectively.
-We apply periodic boundary conditions in x and y directions and diffusely reflective boundary condition on boundaries at z = 0 and z = 22 nm.
+This example simulates the steady-state heat transfer in a periodic nanomesh structure to calculate its thermal conductivity at 300K.
+We choose a 3D unit-cell of length 34 nm, 34 nm, and 22 nm along x, y, and z directions, respectively.
+We apply periodic boundary conditions in x and y directions and diffusely reflective boundary conditions on boundaries at z = 0 and z = 22 nm.
-The thermal gradient of 0.1/34 = 2.94e6 K/m is applied in the y-direction.
+The thermal gradient of 0.1/34 = 2.94e6 K/m is applied along the y-direction.
 Heat conduction is along the y-direction.
 The square pores of 11 nm length in the x-y plane are drilled through the thickness, i.e.,  z-direction.
 The boundaries of pore are treated as diffusively reflective.

 INPUT DESCRIPTION

 Boundary_prop.txt defines the properties of all 10 boundaries - 6 outer boundaries followed by 4 internal boundaries from the pore.
-The periodic boudaries are specified with a translational vector and diffusive boundaries are specified by taking the degree of specularity = 0.
+The periodic boundaries are specified with a translational vector and diffusive boundaries are specified by taking the degree of specularity = 0.

 In_bnd.txt defines the internal boundaries (boundaries of a pore) by specifying their start and end x and y coordinates followed by the normal pointing inward in the simulation domain.

 mat_data.txt contains material properties of Si at 300 K -- Phonon frequency (rad/s), the density of state (s/rad m^3), group velocity (m/s), frequency bin size (rad/s), relaxation time (s), and polarization in the same order.
-Impurity scattering relaxation times are specified separatly in an additional column in the end.
+Impurity scattering relaxation times are specified separately in an additional column in the end.

 Measure_regions.txt contains 8 regions created by extending the planes defined by the square pore boundaries.
 Each region is assigned a degree of refinement = 1; hence is subdivided into 8 equal spatial cells.
-Total number of spatial cells are 8*8 =64 at which the flux and temperature data is calculated.
+The total number of spatial cells is 8*8 =64 at which the flux and temperature data is calculated.

 Measure_times.txt is empty since this is a steady-state simulation.